BernardGreenberg/NXSYS/DocSource/UndoTBD.md

   Current theory is (SEG)(JOINT)(JOINT) in recreate_form.

 Switch branch undo/redo, other switch props

-Joint merge (very difficult)
-- Prohibit when either is insulated or movee has station #.
 - Disallow setting station # on uninsulated joints.
 - Prohibit circuit-setting when end is not insulated.